Keyword: (not provided).

 - The Google Analytics SEO dashboard I use with 11 custom reports

-If you’re doing a good job marketing your website through social media, forums, guest posting, etc, you’ll be getting a ton of referral traffic.
+If you’re doing a good job of promoting your site through guest posting, forums, Quora and other networks you’ll be receiving a tonne of referral traffic.

-I check this report daily because it’s awesome for link opportunities.
+Because it’s awesome for link opportunities.
+Let me explain…

-Look for quality traffic coming from websites you don’t recognize.
+Then look for traffic coming from sources you don’t recognise, like this result below:

-Take that URL and use Google to find the exact source.
+Take that URL and use Google to find the exact source by using this advanced query below:

 site:websitesendingreferraltraffic.com “your website name”

-I was able to find the exact thread driving the traffic.
+Using this method I was able to find the exact thread driving the traffic:

-It was coming from someone who found a blog post I wrote about some kick a** web analytics KPIs.
+It was coming from someone who found a blog post I wrote about some kick ass web analytics KPIs.

 In his bio he had a link to his website which I followed to find an email address.
 I reached out with the following: